rogerboesch/vectrex-dev/README.md

 - Vectrex syntax highlighting
 - CMOC support — available
 - GCC support
-- Works on macOS and Linux — available
+- Works on macOS (ARM and Intel) and Linux — available
-- Works on Windows — coming soon

 While VectreC is still in development, it's already a powerful tool and compatible with macOS and Linux.